Lat 5° 26' 33S Long 154° 39' 46E Sohano Island is

 until November 1941 then was replaced by Jack Read.

-During early 1942, occupied by the Japanese.
-Sohano Island was developed as a base area.
-The island was used as a seaplane anchorage area for Buka Seaplane Base and barges occasionally anchored in Sohano Channel and Buka Passage
+During early 1942 Sohano Island was occupied by the Japanese and developed as a base area.
+The coastline of Sohano Island was used as a seaplane anchorage area for Buka Seaplane Base and barges occasionally anchored in the nearby Sohano Channel and Buka Passage.

 Allied missions against Sohano